lukso-network/docs/docs/standards/universal-profile/lsp0-erc725account.md

 Unlike Externally Owned Accounts (EOAs), smart contracts cannot sign messages since they do not have private keys.
 This standard defines a way for contracts to verify if a signature provided by an EOA is valid.
 There will be many contracts that want to utilize signed messages to validate rights-to-move assets or other purposes.

+### ClaimOwnership

+**ClaimOwnership** is a modified version of EIP173 that uses a safer mechanism for transferring ownership of a contract.

+Like EIP173, it allows a contract to be owned by an `owner()`, and to restrict some of the contract functionalities to the owner only.

+In EIP173, ownership is transferred to a new ownership directly via the `transferOwnership()` function.
+With **ClaimOwnership**, transfer of ownership works in 2 steps:

+1. The previous owner transfer ownership to a new owner via the `transferOwnership()` function.
+2. The new owner claim ownership of the contract by calling the `claimOwnership()` function.

+Once the new owner has claimed ownership, control of the contract is fully transferred to the new owner.

+This prevents control of the contract from potentially being lost, for instance if the owner call `transferOwnership()` and:
+- the new owner is an EOA that lost its private key.
+- the new owner is an address entered incorrectly.

+By making the new owner to accept ownership explicitly, **ClaimOwnership** ensures that the new owner has access to his address.

 ## Extension

 ### Ownership